antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

     - On-Demand and Reserved instances
     - Can't hibernate longer than 60 days

+## EC2 Strategies for High Availability

+- Standby instances to enable failover in case of unhealthy instances via CloudWatch events
+- Lambda functions to automate instance management in response to CloudWatch events
+- Leverage Auto Scaling Groups to create instances in multiple AZ and automate provisioning of failover instances, Elastic IPs transferring, EBS movements and so on

 ## Exam questions related to EC2 for Solutions Architect

 - EC2 Instances are billed by the second, t2.micro is free tier